amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 # Environment / Requirements

-This is legacy Matlab + C/C++ research code developed and tested primarily on Windows between roughly 2003 and 2013.
+This is legacy Matlab + C/C++ research code developed and tested on Windows between 2002 and 2004.
 There is no automated build or dependency-management system (no `requirements.txt` / package manager) -- this file lists what you need to install and set up yourself.